elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 - Does not protect balances and thus would require managing at least two addresses just to reach the basic level of Monero's privacy.
 UX is much simpler and thus better for Monero.
 Monero has its own UX faults, but they are all UI and not technical.
 UI can always be improved at no cost to the user.
 - Requires user knowledge

+News from 2024 is that Samurai and Wasabi both disabled their custom "privacy"

 ### BTC & Lightning

 - Inbound liquidity.
 You need 5 BTC to receive ≤ 5 BTC.
 This is a rich get the richer scheme, and it's not mentioned often enough.